The Key Differences Explained - 120 vs 220 Film

 120 and 220 film are both medium format films that come on film spools.
-Until 2018, they were the last medium format films being sold.
-Now only 120 remains.
+The last 220 film was discontinued in 2018.
+That leaves 120 as the last medium format film being sold.

 120 film was introduced by Kodak in 1901 for use in the Brownie No. 2 camera.